Understanding how the World Table works will help you increase your relevance and influence in the community.

 At anytime easily remove your kudo(s) or unflag a comment by clicking the associated icon.

 Quality: is determined in part by the kudos and flags your comments receive, but not necessarily by the volume.
 Quality is also affected by who you are receiving the kudos and/or flags from.
+Community members with high scores, site administrators, and moderators' opinions of your comments will have far greater impact on your score than average users or people with lower scores.

 Sentiment: The World Table scoring algorithms use sentiment analysis to detect and treat personal attacks much like the way our spam filter detects spam.
 While the system won’t immediately block you for making a personal attack, personal attacks (against anyone: other commenters, public figures, etc.) will significantly decrease your score.
 Conversely, high activity and quality scores combined with little to no personal attacks will significantly improve your score.